payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 This environment formulates the AO control problem as a **continuous-control Markov Decision Process (MDP)** and is used to evaluate reinforcement learning algorithms under conditions where:

-- observations are low-dimensional and partially informative,
+- observations are low-dimensional and partially observable,
 - dynamics can change rapidly due to atmospheric turbulence, and
 - excessive control oscillations directly degrade optical performance.